dzhavat/dzhavat.github.io/_posts/posts/2021-02-18-debugging-layout-repaint-issues-triggered-by-css-transition.md

   <figcaption>3D View panel in Edge DevTools</figcaption>
 </figure>

 I’m glad that I got to the bottom of this.
-This small optimization probably didn’t make a huge performance difference on the page but it was definitely an interesting journey with a lot of learnings.
+This small optimization probably didn’t make a huge performance difference on the page but it was definitely an interesting journey with a lot of learning.

 So, at the end it wasn’t the CSS transition itself that was causing the issue, but the elements and their stacking order.